EliaTarasoff/super-tabletop-rpg/rules.md

 ## Using Abilities
 - Abilities get marked with a `>` to denote expending effort.
 - If the ability says "damage", then mark it with an `X` instead.
+- Any time you take damage, you must mark abilities as damaged, with one `X` per point of damage.
+You may distribute it as you see fit.
+- Fully-damaged abilities provide no benefit and cannot be activated.
 - Spent abilities refresh with normal food, sleep, or readily-found supplies.
 - Damaged abilities need special healing, repairs or supplies.
-- _(Swan Song)_ abilities may be used, when you have taken at least 75% damage.
+- _(Swan Song)_ abilities may be used when you have taken at least 75% damage.
 (Or instantly, if an attack or ability would drop you to 0%.)
   Then you're dead. :)
 - _(The Bomb)_ abilities may be used at any time after they have been purchased with exp.
-You die from using them.
+You die after using them.

 ## Leveling Up Characters
 - DMs should give out maybe like 10-20 exp after each session.